hanqizhu/Hokkaido-Travel/README.md

 ## Other basic requirements.
 All are satisfied.

-In early demo, I haven't done "jump to content" or passed the aXe/W3, they are all fixed now.
+When I firstly demo to Colleen, I haven't done "jump to content" or passed the aXe/W3, and they are fixed now.

+### Contrast Error and Warnings

 ## Extras